memphis-iis/GLUDB/docs/simple.md

             # Undo any database setup
             clear_database_config()

-Because the sqlite database is kept in-memory, no files need to be cleaned and testing runs very quickly.
+Because the sqlite database is in-memory, no files need to be cleaned and testing runs fast.